Premila Kumar

 Premila Kumar is a Fijian consumer advocate, politician and former Cabinet Minister.
-She served as chief executive of the Consumer Council of Fiji from 2006 to 2018, and then as a Cabinet Minister in the government of Frank Bainimarama from 2018 to 2022.
+She was chief executive of the Consumer Council of Fiji from 2006 to 2018, and then as a Cabinet Minister in the government of Frank Bainimarama from 2018 to 2022.
 She is a member of the FijiFirst party.

 Early life

 Kumar was born in Suva and educated at Suva Methodist Primary School, Dudley Intermediate, and Mahatma Gandhi Memorial High School.
 She then studied for a bachelor of science at Sophia College for Women in India, before working as a teacher.
 She later completed a Post Graduate Certificate in Education at the University of the South Pacific, and a Master of Science in trade and the environment in the Netherlands.
 She later worked as a Government environmental advocate and as an investment manager at Fiji Islands Trade & Investment Bureau.

 In 2006 she was appointed chief executive of the Consumer Council of Fiji.
 As chief executive she led campaigns on drug prices, bank fees, and fuel prices, among other issues.
-She also served as a council member of Consumers International.
+She also was a council member of Consumers International.
 She resigned as chief executive in July 2018 in order to pursue a career in politics.

 In 2010 the Fiji Times named her the most influential woman of the year.
 In 2015 she was awarded the Executive Woman of the Year Award in 2015 by Women in Business.